-If your skin does not have enough of its own emulsifiers , care with oil alone cannot fully cover your skin's needs.
-And even for dehydrated skin, oils for the face as solo care are not enough.
+If your skin does not have enough of its own emulsifiers , oil care alone cannot fully cover your skin's needs.
+And even for dehydrated skin, oils for the face are not enough as solo care.

 The older we get, the more our skin needs not only moisturizing lipids, but above all moisture .
-The skin then needs care that supplies it with moisture and helps to bind it on and in the skin.
-Applying oils to damp skin is no longer sufficient in this case.
+The skin then needs care that provides it with moisture and helps to bind it to and in the skin.
+Applying oils to damp skin is no longer enough in this case.

 My tip : Mix a drop of your facial oil with the FIVE facial serum , which provides your skin with lasting moisture in the form of gently scented rose water and keeps it in the skin with moisture-binding ingredients such as hyaluronic acid and glycerin.

-We recapitulate: As a rule of thumb, facial oils should always be applied to slightly damp skin .
+We recap: The rule of thumb is to always apply facial oils to skin that is still slightly damp .
 The perfect time to do this is after the shower or after your daily facial cleansing ritual.
-In this way, the oil can optimally lock in the existing moisture in the skin - and you can look forward to a well-moisturized, silky-soft complexion.
+In this way, the oil can optimally lock in the existing moisture in the skin - and you can look forward to well-moisturized, silky-soft skin.

-However, there is one exception : facial oil can be used on dry skin for oil cleansing , e.g. with the FIVE make-up remover with mild jojoba oil.
+However, there is one exception : for oil cleansing , e.g. with the FIVE make-up remover with mild jojoba oil, facial oil can be used on dry skin.

-From around the age of 25 (when the skin's ability to store moisture begins to decrease) and if you have dry skin, it is best to pamper your skin with a combination of facial serum and facial oil .
-In this way, you support your skin's ability to store water with sustainable moisture boosters such as hyaluronic acid and at the same time nourish it with valuable lipids.
+From around the age of 25 (when the skin's moisture storage abilities slowly decrease) and if you have dry skin, it is best to pamper your skin with a combination of facial serum and facial oil .
+In this way, you support your skin's water storage abilities with sustainable moisture boosters such as hyaluronic acid and at the same time nourish it with valuable lipids.

 Expand your skin care expertise now!